 Assessments for terrorism threats and vulnerabilities are expansions of the more routine physical and location threats and vulnerability assessments A Going Concern Consulting Services conducts as part of our services for our clients.
 These physical assessments provide the baseline for a facility and its strengths and weaknesses and can also incorporate the security assessments that may have been completed.
 These assessments examine the facility for weaknesses to events such as bombings, physical acts of violence like kidnapping or robbery.
 They will also look at the camera coverage or ability to secure the facility.
 Part of the prevention or mitigation to make a facility less of an attractive target is to make sure the perpetrator is prevented from accessing the site, caught on film or prevented from leaving the site.

 To complete these steps, the team will:

 Interview the leadership team and those knowledgeable about the construction and operation of the facility

 Document activities associated with the site

 Examine historical activities that were targeted toward similar facilities

 Examine the surrounding neighborhood and look for potential targets in close proximity to the facility being assessed

-A Going Concern, Inc. will provide a report which includes our findings and recommendations.
+A Going Concern Consulting Services will provide a report which includes our findings and recommendations.
 These reports are often treated as confidential documents due to the nature of the assessment and the information likely to be contained in the report.
-A Going Concern prefers to present the report and have a discussion with the leadership team in person to provide the necessary security for the information being discussed and opportunity for frank discussion.
+A Going Concern Consulting Services prefers to present the report and have a discussion with the leadership team in person to provide the necessary security for the information being discussed and opportunity for frank discussion.